geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 - GIF a11y
 - Check for inclusive language w/ 11ty plugin
-- should I host my profile image on Twitter?
 - favicon fallback
-- sticky node in middle? should a sentinel be placed directly after a sticky node?
-- observer capitalization

 `position: sticky` is a CSS property that lets you "stick" an element to the top of the screen when it would normally be scrolled away.
 However, there is no native way to change the element's styling when it becomes stuck.
 In this article, I will show you how to detect and style a "stuck" element using an underused feature of the Svelte API: actions.